ypaulsussman/prime_weekend_challenge_2/README.md

 [x] Create a delay from when the client receives the response from the Server, and when the calculation is actually displayed on the DOM.

 The delay should be 3 seconds.
 During that delay, show information that says 'computing' until the 3 second delay has finished, then remove the 'computing' message while showing the calculation.

+FIX UP:
+[x] Code comments above their respective line.
+[] Switch cases on single value comparisons (your server side calc uses else/if chains).
+[] Get those event listener assignments out of the document ready and into a master function that turns on and off listeners.
+[] Have their function calls housed in their own functions for potential reuse.
+-->If you knock those out, I can give you more.